Giovita/spotify_album_api/README.md

 Make sure to have `pip` installed in local enviroment.
 It is recomended to create a new `virtual environment`.

-Run `pip install -r requirements.txt` to install dependencies.
+Run `pip install -r requirements.txt` to install dependencies, namely fastapi, uvicorn and python-dotenv.

 # Authenticate App

 ## Generate Client ID and Client Secret

 1. Register your app following [Spotify for developers guidelines](https://developer.spotify.com/documentation/general/guides/authorization/app-settings/).
-2. Copy '.env-sample' to '.env'
+2. Copy/rename '.env-sample' to '.env'
 3. Copy the generated 'Cliend ID' and 'Client Secret' in Spotify's dashboard to `SPOTIFY_API_CLIENT_ID` and `SPOTIFY_API_CLIENT_SECRET` in .env.
 4. `SPOTIFY_API_CLIENT_ID` and `SPOTIFY_API_CLIENT_SECRET` will be imported by app and sent as authentication credentials for API calls.